 Watch or Stream the WSL Live

 Alternatively, Kayo Sports have a 14 day trial offering which offers the exact same channels and coverage as Foxtel.
-With the Kayo trial you can stream the WSL free using eligible mobile devices, and with their split-view feature you can catch up to four Live events at the same time so you never miss a key moment of the wide range of sport in the Kayo TV guide.
+With the Kayo trial you can stream the WSL free using a variety of devices and browsers, including – select PC and Macs, iOS and Android phones and tablets, Apple and Telstra TV, Google Chromecast, as well as Safari, Firefox, Chrome and Microsoft Edge, with new apps and platforms soon to be added, so you never miss a key moment of the wide range of sport in the Kayo TV guide.

 Get Kayo Sports FREE Trial